|

 What is...? |

-Betting Exchange means that you bet
+Betting Exchange supposes that you bet

 against other punters, not against a bookmaker, at odds one sets

 and the other accepts.
-You pay a commission only if you win. |
+You pay a fee only when you win. |

-Related sites |
+Related websites |

 |